 When is the best time to produce your show?
-An important consideration when planning your event is what other cultural events are happening at the same time!
-Is it beneficial for you to schedule your production during the Fringe festival, just before or just after?
+An important consideration when planning your event is what other cultural events are happening at the same time.
+Is it beneficial for you to schedule your production during the Fringe festival, or immediately before or after it?

 Producing theatre is a lot of work.
 The common reality is that it will require a superhuman effort to mount your production on minimal resources.
 In order to have the best experience possible, it is important to lay out a clear timeline.
 Using the CRITICAL PATH METHOD is a good way to manage your time and remain focused on essential tasks through the months leading up to opening night and the last moments of strike.

 Critical Path Method is an important concept in basic project management.
 It is essentially a sequenced timeline of activities in a given project that highlights the core tasks.
 It is used to map out important tasks within a project and estimate the duration of the entire endeavour.

 Every project, regardless of the scale, has core tasks that are essential to the project’s completion.
 Completing these core tasks don’t necessarily make a successful project, but they are the bare requirements to consider a project accomplished.
 For example: hiring actors and rehearsing the play are core tasks, while designing a beautiful Front-Of-House display is not.
 The sequence of these core tasks and their duration will make up your Critical Path.

 The method of building a Critical Path seems more complicated and technical than it really is.
 Doing this work at the beginning of the planning phase will save you time and resources down the road.